-There are no material changes affecting the financial position of the Company subsequent to the close of the financial year 2019-20 till the date of this report except that arise on account of outbreak global pandemic Covid 19.
-The impact of Covid-19 on the Company's financial statements has been given in Note 3(d) of the Notes to financial statements for the year ended March 31, 2020 and the Company's response to the situation arising from this pandemic has been explained in the Management Discussion and Analysis, which forms part of the Annual Report.
+There are no material changes affecting the financial position of the Company subsequent to the close of the financial year 2020-21 till the date of this report except that arise on account of outbreak global pandemic Covid 19.
+The impact of Covid-19 on the Company's financial statements has been given in Note 3(e) and Note 37(f) of the Notes to financial statements for the year ended March 31, 2021 and the Company's response to the situation arising from the pandemic has been explained in the Management Discussion and Analysis, which forms a part of the Annual Report.